nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Product scope

 ### Target user profile:
-- Singaporean University student who wants to manage their limited finances
+- Singaporean university student who wants to manage their limited finances
-- busy with academics and CCAs, wants to manage finances quickly
+- Busy with academics and CCAs, wants to manage finances quickly
-- prefer desktop apps over other types
+- Prefer desktop apps over other types
-- can type fast
+- Can type fast
-- prefers typing to mouse interactions
+- Prefers typing to mouse interactions
-- is reasonably comfortable using CLI apps
+- Is reasonably comfortable using CLI apps

 ### Value proposition
 FinanceBuddy allows our target user profile to keep track of their income/expenditures